civictechsweden/civictech.se/_events/hackathon-3-en.md

 Since the event is only one day we will not be able to work wonders - but we will be able to get introduced to a project, eat good food, meet nice people and be inspired by two initiatives by the women behind them.
 Vanessa Guedes will tell us about her experience of starting up MariaLab, a feminist hackerspace in Brazil, and Rebecka Gustin will tell us about metoohacks, which took place in February of 2018 following up on the metoo-movement.
 When registering, you will be able to share if there is anything specific you’d want to hear about from them.

 New for this hackathon is that it’s exclusive for women and non-binary people.
-The previous CivicTechSweden-hackathon participants have been predominantly male, which also reflects the tech-world in general.
+The previous Civic Tech Sweden-hackathon participants have been predominantly male, which also reflects the tech-world in general.
 We are making this hack women- and non-binary-only to ensure the participation of non-men from start in the shaping of civic tech sweden, so it will grow to be an inclusive and safe community for all.

 ## Prior knowledge
 No prior knowledge is needed to participate.
 Some projects are in need of specific skills, but there are things that you can do during the event that needs no knowledge of programming or technical background.
 Everything needed is an open mind and the will to learn!
 Below we describe every projekt including which competences needed for them.